Put-in-Bay October News 2018

 20th Annual Fall Ball

-This year marks the 20th anniversary of the Put-in-Bay Fall Ball which will take place on Friday, October 5th, and Saturday, October 6th at the Put-in-Bay Resort.
-Island residents and workers are invited to join in this weekend as a guest to enjoy the end-of-season celebration.
-DJ ADubb will perform from 6:30 to 9 p.m. on Friday night with food from Put-in-Bay Pizza.
-The fun continues on Saturday afternoon at 1:30 to 6:30 p.m. with entertainment.
-Hamburgers, hot dogs, and cold beer provided (must be 21).
-Just wear your work shirt or have some way for our security to identify that you are a resident or a cottage owner. a
+This year marks the 20th anniversary of the Put-in-Bay Fall Ball, which will take place on Friday, October 5th, and Saturday, October 6th, at the Put-in-Bay Resort.
+Island residents and workers are invited to join this weekend as guests to enjoy the end-of-season celebration.
+DJ ADubb will perform from 6:30 to 9 p.m. on Friday with food from Put-in-Bay Pizza.
+The fun continues on Saturday afternoon from 1:30 to 6:30 p.m. with entertainment.
+Hamburgers, hot dogs, and cold beer are provided (must be 21).
+Just wear your work shirt or have some way for our security to identify you as a resident or a cottage owner. a

 Island Wine Festival

 5 p.m.
-There will be a great wine tasting event with an island spin.
-Sample foreign and domestic wines, including island wines and enjoy a relaxing afternoon of good food, and excellent wine.
+There will be a tremendous wine-tasting event with an island spin.
+Sample foreign and domestic wines, including island wines, and enjoy a relaxing afternoon of good food and excellent wine.

 Admission includes a souvenir wine glass.
-Sample tickets are $1 and most samples are in the $2-$5 range.
-Purchase a full bottle to take home.
+Sample tickets are $1, and most samples are in the $2-$5 range.
+Purchase a whole bottle to take home.
 11 a.m. to 5 p.m. at the Put-in-Bay Winery at the Doller Estate on Bay View Avenue downtown.
-Winery tours and a large silent auction that benefits the Lake Erie Islands Historical Society are some of the activities.
+Some activities include Winery tours and a large silent auction that benefits the Lake Erie Islands Historical Society.

 Browns Backer Tailgate Parties

-Now that the Browns have had a taste of victory, fans will surely want to attend the Lake Erie Islands Browns Backers Tailgate Parties in October.
+Now that the Browns have tasted victory, fans will surely want to attend the Lake Erie Islands Browns Backers Tailgate Parties in October.
 They will be on Oct.
-7th at 1 p.m. at Joe’s Bar, Oct, 14th at 1 p.m. at a place to be announced, Oct.
+7th at 1 p.m. at Joe’s Bar, Oct 14th at 1 p.m. at a place to be announced, Oct.
 21st at 1 p.m. at the Goat Soup & Whiskey, and Oct.
 28th at 1 p.m. at Mr. Ed’s.

 Alumni Homecoming Weekend